View this email in your browser

 Joan and I met up today for a refresher training session.
 I found it very useful and I think that you will not regret getting to know her for your own work purposes.

-Wei Shan.
+Adam Ng.
 Financial Consultant.
-Great Eastern Life
+Great Eastern

 Joan Tong.
-Headquarter
+Heartzmail & Headquarter